szhang06/Credit-Fraud-Analysis-Using-Excel/README.md

 #### ****Objective:****

-To analyze transaction data, identify patterns and trends, and determine key indicators of fraudulent transactions using the fraudornot column as the target variable.
+To analyze financial transaction data, identify patterns and trends, and determine key indicators of fraudulent transactions using the fraudornot column as the target variable.

 ### ****Dataset Overview:****